RafaelNH/Free-water-elimination-DTI/article/article.md

-For cases that the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneuously overfit the free water diffusion signal and erroneuously induce estimates of the water volume fraction near to one.
+For cases that the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor component can erroneuously overfit the free water diffusion signal and erroneuously induce estimates of the water volume fraction near to zero.
 To remove these problematic cases, for all voxels with standard DTI's mean diffusivity values larger than 2.7 mm^{2}.s^{-1}, the free water volume fraction is set to one while all tissue's diffusion tensor parameters are set to zero.
 This mean diffusivity threshold was adjusted to 90%